Hampton closes career with 193 yards and four touchdowns

-During his first year as head coach, the Mids went 6-1, taking second place in the CSFL.
+As a first year head coach in 2012, the Mids went 6-1, taking second place in the CSFL.
 Navy led the league in total defense, yielding an average of just 193 yards per game.
 The Navy offense ranked second in the conference, averaging 316 yards per game.

 Lake began his career in the Marine Corps in 1993 and served as an F/A-18 power plant mechanic at Marine Corps Air Station (MCAS) Beaufort, S.C., and then MCAS Iwakuni, Japan.
 He was selected for the Marine Corps Enlisted to Officer Program (MECEP) in 1998 and was later commissioned to 2nd LT in December 2001.